iconodo/mice-nmen/README.md

 2. Solving a FA (FriedReich's Ataxia) dilemma

-   * Virus vectoring of Frataxin protein synthesis message
+   * Virus vectoring of Frataxin protein synthesis message... things you try first on lab transgenic mice

                 VS

-   * Human recombinant frataxin infiltration at spinal ganglia
+   * Human recombinant frataxin infiltration at spinal ganglia... things not even the people with FA think are worth to try

 ## II.- ... of heaven and earth